 The only remaining issue to consider is whether there is anything about the nature of our processing that suggests the need for housekeeping on these indexes – and the index on trunc(update_date) is an ideal candidate for consideration.

 As we update data, we are going to delete entries from blocks in the left hand end of the index and insert them at the right hand end of the index.
-Depending on the rate and pattern of updates it is possible that a large number of blocks at the left hand end of the index will become close to empty – this could have a significant impact on the effectiveness of the buffer cache and might encourage us to use the coalesce command on the index every few days.
+Depending on the rate and pattern of updates it is possible that a large number of blocks at the left hand end of the index will become close to empty – this could have a significant impact on the effectiveness of the buffer cache and might encourage us to use the coalesce command or shrink space compact command on the index every few days.
 (If this sounds familiar, I have written about this particular index in the past.)

 Having thought about that, you might then wonder why we have an index on trunc(update_date) at all.
 A query that tries to find all rows updated on a certain date, or range of dates, may have to jump around all over the table to acquire a lot of data.
 Who wants to do this, and how often?
 It’s possible that the index exists for a particular report that runs just once per day – perhaps there is an argument for dropping this index as well.